OliverDaviesCodes/Mad-matchmaking-Game/README.md

 ## User Experience (UX)

+As a visitor using the website for the first time, I want…

+* The purpose of the website to be immediately apparent, so I can quickly trust that the website will suit my needs.
+* To be able to navigate the site intuitively and with ease, so that my time isn’t wasted.
+* Instructions of how to use the platform to be clearly presented, so I can start using the platform as quickly as possible.
+* Clear visual feedback when I submit either a correct or incorrect answer, so I know clearly the areas on which I need to improve.
+* The website to be visually appealing with good colour contrast, so I’m not distracted from the learning experience.
+* The learning experience to be engaging and challenging, so that I am stimulated by the experience.

 ### Project Goals
 The goals of this project is to create a simple card matchmaking game focused on the ability to match two cards from memory.
 This site should be user friendly, easily accessible and me aimed at a target audience mostly for children.
 It should have to primary levels with the possibility of more in the future an easy level and a hard level.
 Each with varying amount of cards.